bdrhoa/opportunistic-data-repli/README.md

 - couchapp examples

+- native Android apps:

+  - physical friend-to-friend networking (for info that you would otherwise tell to people you meet but usually forget - no need for reminders - just declare to share it eventually)

+  - auto insert captured semantically-(geo/face/object)-tagged media
+    (like images, video or sound recordings) into local couchdb for later dissemination; subscribe to Android media creation notifications

+  - knowledge and semantic web data acquisition and dissemination (probably additionally externally indexed to enable efficient processing)

+- partial replication (according to filters defined by user)

 - explicit replication initiation to support live local user couchapps

 - create patch for blueproxy to support configurable (by command-line